 Answer Box Results Engine

-This search system uses an answer box results engine, which exists to obtain answer boxes for answer box topics.
+This search system uses an answer box results engine to obtain answer boxes for answer box topics.

 The answer box results engine has an Answer box selector, which analyzes resources for answer box topics.
 The selector decides when a resource should be associated with an answer box topic from the answer box topics repository.
 The selector may use a range of techniques to make such a decision, for instance, by parsing a resource according to information provided by someone who published that information by looking at “information provided by a publisher of the resource, e.g., a page template or schema.”